Consensys/ethereum-developer-tools-list/README.md

 * [Ethernal](https://www.tryethernal.com) - Ethereum block explorer for private chain.
 Browse transactions, decode function calls, event data or contract variables values on your locally running chain.
 * [Forta](https://forta.org/) - A decentralized monitoring network to detect threats and anomalies on DeFi, NFT, governance, bridges and other Web3 systems in real-time.
 * [InfStones BlockWatch](https://infstones.com/block_watch) - Set up alarms to monitor node status for resource utilization.
 Incorporate notifications for SMS, Slack, phone calls, and emails.
+* [Blocktorch](https://blocktorch.xyz) - An obvservability platform for the decentralized stack.
+Get the big picture of all your smart contracts at a glance.
+Browse through logs across chains and across contracts fast.
+Set Service Level Objectives to see and get notified about anomalies.
 * [Ethereum-datafarm](https://github.com/Nerolation/ethereum-datafarm) - Easy-to-use console app for parsing historical event data without requiring an archive node.
 Ethereum-datafarm uses the Etherscan API to parse event data from specified contracts and store it in CSV format.

 ### Other Miscellaneous Tools